Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

-Q 1: What exactly does an appliance repair technician do?
+What exactly does an appliance service technician do?

 It might seem obvious, but this question is worth asking!
 You should know what the day-to-day work involves before you commit to training.

-Here what you’ll be doing as an appliance technician:
+Here's what you’ll be doing as an appliance service technician:

 Some newcomers start out in an appliance company warehouse, fixing and refurbishing old units.
 Once they prove their skills, they can hit the road and start doing service calls independently.

 Appliance repair is one of the shortest trade programs out there.
-There are courses as short as 24 weeks.
+Herzing's Appliance Service Technician program is just 24 weeks.

-Q 4: What skills do you learn in appliance repair training?
+What skills do you learn in an appliance service technician course?

-Appliance technician training focuses on 6 main areas:
+Appliance technician training focuses on six main areas.